In this course, you will learn about the pathology of disease – its origin, nature

-In your third and fourth years, you'll gain extensive field experience and focus on three of the following major disciplines: anatomical pathology, clinical biochemistry, haematology and transfusion science, immunology and medical microbiology.
+In your third and fourth years, you’ll focus on three of these disciplines: anatomical pathology, haematology and transfusion science, clinical biochemistry, immunology, medical microbiology.

-You'll learn in Curtin's PC2 laboratory facility, where you can process and analyse clinical samples, identify microbes and report results in the same way as a real pathology laboratory.
+You’ll also gain extensive practical experience in Curtin’s purpose-built Physical Containment Level 2 Laboratory.
+Here, you’ll process and analyse clinical samples, identify microbes and report results as done by a professional laboratory.

-You'll also develop your practical skills when you undertake a 24-week professional placement in a diagnostic pathology laboratory.
+You’ll further develop your practical skills during a 24-week placement in a diagnostic pathology laboratory.

 - Community health